 for $\Theta\in\{b,\,\beta\}$.

 \item There exists a $\tilde{K}>0$ such that:

 \item The drift and diffusion functions satisfy the monotone growth condition:

-\end{enumerate} \begin{remark} Assumptions~\ref{Assump:LocLipsch} and~\ref{Assump:MonotoneGrowth} are technical assumptions necessary to deal with the particular case of the Fitzhugh-Nagumo neuron model~\cite{fitzhugh:55}.
-Most classical neuron models are however defined through globally Lipschitz-continuous vector fields.
-When the drift and diffusion functions are only locally Lipschitz continuous, a classical localization argument allows extending the proofs done in the globally Lipchitz continuous case, as done in~\cite{touboulNeuralfields:11}.
-This is why in the manuscript we will consider the case of globally Lipschitz continuous functions $f_{\alpha}$ and $g_{\alpha}$ and refer the interested reader to~\cite{touboulNeuralfields:11} for extending these proofs to locally Lipschitz continuous drift and diffusion functions. \end{remark}
+\end{enumerate} \begin{remark} In a previous version of this paper and in the published text, it was indicated that the drift and diffusions can be assumed locally Lipschitz continuous, to extend to the particular case of the Fitzhugh-Nagumo neuron model~\cite{fitzhugh:55}.
+All developments were nevertheless done under assumption (H1) above, since most classical neuron models satisfy that property.
+The extension to locally Lipschitz-continuous diffusions hinted in the previous version would actually require to develop finer techniques that those suggested, in the flavor of the methodology developed for FitzHugh-Nagumo neural networks in~\cite{quininao}, to ensure existence and uniqueness of solutions of the limit equation. \end{remark}

+In what follows, $\M^2(C([-\tau,0], E^N)$ denotes the space of square integrable stochastic processes on $[-\tau, 0]$ with values in $E^N$.
 Let us first state the following proposition ensuring well-posedness of the network system under the assumptions of the section: \begin{proposition} Let $X_0 \in \M^2(C([-\tau,0], E^N))$ an initial condition of the network system.
 Under the assumptions of the section, there exists a unique strong solution to the network equations \eqref{eq:Network}. \end{proposition}

 The proof of this proposition is a direct application of Mao's result~\cite{mao:02}, and essentially uses the same arguments as those of the proof theorem~\ref{thm:ExistenceUniqueness}.
 The interested reader is invited to follow the steps of this demonstration to prove proposition~\ref{pro:ExistenceUniquenessNetwork}.